Events

 Aaron has over 20 years of experience in the aviation and space industry.
 He works for Viasat (ex Inmarsat), a global leader in satellite communications, as Senior Technical Sales Manager for the Asia Pacific region.
 For the past 8 years, Aaron has helped many airlines in the region to offer In-Flight Wi-Fi services to their passengers and improve flight operational efficiency through the use of satellite communications.
 Aaron has an Engineering degree in Aerospace Avionics and recently graduated from his MBA in 2021.

-Venue : Cathay Pacific City, 8 Scenic Road, Hong Kong International Airport
+Venue : TLA 431A, Cathay Pacific City, 8 Scenic Road, Hong Kong International Airport

 Date : 10 January 2024